-Dnsanon_rssac is an implementation of most of RSSAC-002v3 processing for DNS statistics.
-Given the "RSSAC Advisory on Measurements of the Root Server System", at https://www.icann.org/en/system/files/files/rssac-002-measurements-root-20nov14-en.pdf, it provides all values that can be computed from packet captures.
+Dnsanon_rssac is an implementation of RSSAC002v4 processing for DNS statistics.
+It implements all of v4, defaulting to “lax” mode that provides a superset of v4.
+With –version v3 and v2 it also implements most of prior versions (all but zone size).
+Given the “RSSAC Advisory on Measurements of the Root Server System”, at https://www.icann.org/en/system/files/files/rssac-002-measurements-root-20nov14-en.pdf, it provides all values that can be computed from packet captures.
 Its processing can be parallelized and and done incrementally.

 Explicit design goals: